STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Method

-As shown in Figure \ref{fig2}, we separate the temporal and spatial graph learning into parallel paths to minimize interference between time and space dimensions.
-In spatial modulation, a replica of the graph is created for each time step, while in temporal modulation, edges representing temporal relations are introduced to capture dependencies across time, effectively integrating spatial and temporal information.
+As illustrated in Figure \ref{fig2}, we separate the temporal and spatial graph learning components into parallel pathways in our MHR-GCN.
+This decoupling mitigates the risk of feature entanglement and allows for independent optimization and regularization, leading to a more efficient and robust representation.
+Furthermore, by subsequently merging these two pathways, the model leverages complementary information that collectively enhances performance in tasks demanding detailed spatiotemporal understanding.
+In spatial modulation, a replica of the graph is created for each time step, while in temporal modulation, edges representing temporal relations are introduced to capture dependencies across time.
+As a result, by focusing on local spatial structures within individual frames and replicating the graph at every time step, the model can track variations in node connectivity and other spatial features with greater accuracy.
+The updated feature representations at layer $\ell$ for the spatial node $j$ and the temporal node $k$ can be expressed as follows: